Extramural Grantees Submitting Genomic Data

 For a multi-site project (with samples collected at several institutions), either:

-- Submit a multi-site certification.
-NIH understands that the submitting institution may not be the local institution or Institutional Review Board of record for all sites.
-If the submitting institution chooses to submit a multi-site Institutional Certification, the submitting institution will assure NIH that, based on either its own review or assurance from other institutions, that the expectations and conditions of the Institutional Certifications(s) are met for the entire data set.
+- Submit a multi-site Institutional Certification.
+NIH understands the submitting institution may not be the local institution or Institutional Review Board of record for all sites.
+If the submitting institution chooses to submit a multi-site Institutional Certification, the submitting institution agrees to assure NIH that, based on either its own review or assurance from other institutions, the expectations and conditions of the Institutional Certifications(s) are met for the entire data set to be deposited.

 If disease-specific data uses or data-use modifiers are required, please contact the NCI Office of Data Sharing for clarification.

-The Institutional Certification assures that projects planning to submit genomic data to NIH will meet the expectations of the GDS policy.
-The certification, provided by the submitting investigator and certified by the institutional Signing Official (SO), must delineate any “data use limitations (DULs)” on the research use of the data, as agreed to in the informed consent documents signed by study participants and identified by the Institutional Review or Privacy Board reviewing the informed consent.
+The Institutional Certification assures that projects planning to submit genomic data to NIH will meet the expectations of the GDS Policy.
+The certification, provided by the submitting investigator and certified by the Institutional Signing Official (SO), must delineate any “data use limitations (DULs)” on the research use of the data, as agreed to in the informed consent documents signed by study participants and identified by the Institutional Review or Privacy Board reviewing the informed consent.

 4. Generate and Clean Data

-Clean the data according to accepted Genomic Data Sharing practices (for a summary of guidelines review Preparing Genomic Data for Sharing) to ensure your data can be widely shared.
+Clean the data according to accepted GDS practices (for a summary of guidelines review Preparing Genomic Data for Sharing) to ensure your data can be widely shared.

 5. Submit Basic Study Information